rjhoyle/cs241-spring2023/docs/index.markdown

 1. Understand the role of C in the field of computing
 1. Understand the interrelationship of C and Unix
 1. Become fluent in C programming including
-	* Compound data types such as structs and unions
+	* Compound data types such as structs
 	* Dynamically allocated structures (including cleanup)
 	* Binary and bit-wise manipulations
 	* Making system call requests of the OS